joshloyal/dockerenv/README.md

 Docker Virtual Environment
 ==========================
-Run python/ipython in a docker container similar to python's virtualenv  (work in progress).
+Run python/ipython in a docker container similar to python's virtualenv.

 Installation
 ------------